ahmedsamyop/todo-list/README.md

 # todo-list
-simple todo list app built in HTML, CSS and JavaScript
+Simple todo list created by HTML , CSS and Javascript